Quickly exit this site by pressing the Escape key Leave this site

 In April 2023 Leon sat his promotional board and secured the role of Chief Officer, this is the highest rank in the Special Constabulary and became one of the Chief Officers in the force.
 The Chief Officer of the Special Constabulary is a unique and prestigious role creating, delivering and leading the strategy for our volunteer Police Officers here in Cheshire.
 Leon’s role is still completely voluntary which is a fantastic commitment and he does this on top of his employed position as a Partner for Davies Consulting and leads their global People and Organisational Performance Consultancy, which certainly brings a lot of transferable skills to Cheshire Police, one of the fantastic benefits of the Special Constabulary.

-The Head of HR is responsible for developing and implementing the People Strategy that supports the delivery of the Policing Plan and ensures the Constabulary has a workforce that meets its long term requirements and is representative.
+The Chief People Officer is responsible for developing and implementing a three year People Strategy that supports the delivery of the Constabulary strategic objectives and ensures the Constabulary has an inclusive and high performing workforce.

 Responsible for:

-Head of legal department providing services to Constabulary and Police and Crime Commissioner.
+Head of legal and commercial services department providing services to Constabulary and Police and Crime Commissioner

 Role covers acting as deputy S.151 officer, provision of financial advice, preparation of the medium term financial strategy and annual budget through to production of the annual statement of accounts, together with ensuring the Constabulary uses their resources efficiently, effectively and economically whilst acting in accordance with Financial Regulations and legislation.